Ify-Ogoo/IFYPROJECT2/README.md

 Shipment by road has the highest rating , followed by ship and flight.
 And finally, important products cost more than less important products.

 ## Conclusion
-In conclusion, customers are satisfied more with road shipments for the delivery of their products
+In conclusion, customers are satisfied more with road shipments for the delivery of their products.

-## Recomendation